openownership/bods-dev-handbook/translations.md

 * Make sure you have the latest translations and source files in your local environment (see the [Data Standard README](https://github.com/openownership/data-standard/blob/master/README.md#managing-the-translation-workflow))
 * Run `tx push -s` to push the source files to Transifex.
 * Run `tx push -t` to push the translation files to Transifex.
-  * Transifex tries to be smart, and only lets you push translations if it thinks yours are newer than what it already has.
-Sometimes it's wrong (especially if there are no translations already in a fresh project).
+  * Transifex only lets you push translations if it detects yours are newer than what it already has, but sometimes this fails - especially if you are pushing to an empty project.
 You can force it to accept translations from your local environment with `tx push -t -f` - you will have to confirm (press `y` and <enter>) each file by hand.
-Note that this will override anything already in Transifex, so make sure yours are the latest.
+Note that this will override anything already in Transifex, so make sure yours really are the latest.

 ### Teams and Roles